Yorubaland: Geography

+Rivers

 With coastal plains, southern lowlands, and interior highlands, Yorubaland has several large rivers and streams that crisscross the terrain.
-These rivers flow in two general directions within the Yoruba country; southwards into the lagoons, estuaries and creeks which empty into the Atlantic ocean, and northwards into the Niger river.
-Some southward flowing rivers include; The Osun and Shasha rivers which empty into the Lekki Lagoon, the Ogun River which empties into the Lagos Lagoon, the upper Mono River, Oba River, Erinle River, Yewa River which discharges into the Badagry creek, Okpara River which forms part of the Nigeria-Benin border and drains into the Porto-Novo lagoon, and the Ouémé River which drains into Lake Nokoué.
-On the eastern flank, the Owena (Siluko), Ofosu and Ose rivers empty into the Benin river creek.
-Those which flow in a northerly direction into the Niger include the Moshi river, Oshin, Awun, Ero and Oyi.
+These rivers flow in two general directions within the Yoruba country; southwards into the lagoons, estuaries and creeks which empty into the Atlantic Ocean, and northwards into the Niger river.
+Some southward flowing rivers include; The Osun and Shasha rivers which empty into the Lekki Lagoon, the Ogun River and its major tributaries; the Oyan and Ofiki which empties into the Lagos Lagoon, the upper Mono River, Oba River, Erinle River, Yewa River which discharges into the Badagry creek, Okpara River which forms part of the Nigeria-Benin border before fully re-entering Benin to join the Ouémé River (Ofe in Yoruba) which drains into Lake Nokoué and the Porto-Novo creek.
+On the eastern flank, the Owena (Siluko), Ofosu and Osse rivers empty into the Benin river creek.
+Those which flow in a northerly direction into the Niger include the Moshi river, Oyun, Oshin, Awun, Asa, Ero, Lawiri, and Oyi.